The Playground Project

 At South Malling we are incredibly lucky to have such fantastic grounds.
 Over the years these have been improved and altered to fit the evolving needs of the school and its children.
 The Friends have raised money for many of these improvements, including the Red Rabbit and nursery play areas, the play equipment on the playground and, most recently, the outdoor learning area and the recycled picnic benches.

 Over the next four years, the school wishes to replace and revamp the outdoor spaces so that they can be better used by all children – providing allocated space for those who, for example, wish to play ball games and other areas for those who wish to spend some peaceful time outdoors.
+Some of the suggested spaces can be seen here.

 This will be a BIG project and will push our fundraising skills to the max!
 Don’t think that you can’t do anything – we can all do something.
 From running a marathon to buying something from a cake sale, it will make a difference.
 We need everyone to be involved.